sophiaponte/prefect-legacy/docs/core/idioms/piping.md

 This isn't actually a limitation however, because most arguments can be expressed as keyword arguments.
 Only [positional-only arguments](https://www.python.org/dev/peps/pep-0570/)
 and `*args` cannot.
-These are not supported by Prefect.
+These are not supported by prefectlegacy.